Julie Canada, United States 51 Comments

 Two popular hiking trails start at Logan Pass: Hidden Lake and the Highline Trail.

 Parking at Logan Pass: Logan Pass is an extremely popular place to visit in Glacier National Park, not only for the views but also for the hikes.
 There is a large car park but it fills up fast!!
-In 2021 and 2022, I heard reports that the parking lots are filling as early as 6 am.
+We have heard reports that the parking lots are filling as early as 6 am.
 Visitors without timed entry reservations are entering the park before 6 am, which is before the first timed entry time slot.
 Because of this, parking lots are filling much earlier than “typical” years.
 So, even if you have an early timed entry slot, you might want to enter the park early to make sure you get a parking spot.

 US National Parks List